bixb922/crank-organ/doc-software/README.md

 All these are (c) Copyright by their respective authors and are available under the same MIT license, as is this software.

-To ease the installation process, I have included the libraries in the repository and installation files.
+To ease the installation process, I have included some libraries in the repository and installation files.
 There is no need for a separate installation of these libraries.

 Also, Microdot has some very minor modifications for the purpose of this software.